 Speed limits.
 The way speed limits work for motorhomes in Europe is fairly similar to those in Britain.
 There are different speed limits for motorhomes under 3.5kg and those over this weight.
 Although these are not consistent throughout all European countries, you can find out more here: https://www.caravanclub.co.uk/overseas-holidays/planning-your-route/european-speed-limits/.

 Satellite navigation systems.
 In most European countries it is illegal for sat navs to actively search for mobile speed cameras.
 If travelling in France, Germany and Switzerland sat navs can’t warn for fixed speed cameras.
 In both instances you must turn off these functions in settings.

 Breathalysers in France.
 Due to a lack of supply of suitable breathalysers it is no longer a legal requirement to carry a breathalyser when travelling in France.
-However, it is still strongly recommended and once the supplies have increased, the legislation will come back into place (so depending when you read this blog it could be legal).
+That being, it is still strongly recommended and once the supplies have increased, the legislation will come back into place (so depending when you read this blog it could be legal).
 Of course driving drunk is strictly prohibited so if you really yearn to drink that wine reach for some non alcoholic alternatives.